ramyNiranjan/Password_generator/README.md

 # Password generator
 **features**
-- type lenght of the password you need
+- type the length of the password you need
 - Add number letters and symbols
 - everything randomly generated